Pyenb/Lenovo_NAS_reflash_guide/README.md

 ## Background Information

-I own an LenovoEMC² PX4-400R NAS that I got from ebay.
-Sadly during resetting the device, I bricked it.
-I was **not** able to recover it yet.
-But after lots of research, I found some forum posts that might help you recover your device, if you ever find yourself in a similar situation.
-I decided to create this repository to help others in the future.
+I own a LenovoEMC² PX4-400R NAS, which I purchased from eBay.
+Unfortunately, I bricked the device during the reset process.
+Fortunately, I was able to recover it using information I found online.
+After conducting some research, I found posts that could potentially assist **you** in recovering your device too, should you ever find yourself in a similar predicament.
+I created this repository with the intention of assisting others in the future.

 ## Resources